The Best Food Truck in Every State

 If you track down Papi Queso in Charlotte, you'll want to make sure you try the Pig Mac, which is a pulled pork mac and cheese sandwich with bourbon-soaked onions.

-It might far away from Louisiana, but Cleveland's Zydeco Bistro is famous for its authentic gourmet Cajun and Creole cuisine, like seafood po boy sandwiches and jambalaya.
+It might far away from Louisiana, but Cleveland's Zydeco Bistro is famous for its authentic gourmet Cajun and Creole cuisine, including seafood Po' boy sandwiches and jambalaya.

 Oklahoma City's Mob Grill is known for serving up the city's best onion burger.
 They also have loaded cheese fries made with hickory-smoked bacon, pulled pork, and grilled jalapeños.